-Yes, indeed.
-And I will try it.
-In the meantime, it occurred to me that I often travel with copies of my own books, and sometimes this leads to wonderful encounters and conversations.
+A story from the Bardo of Air Travel in the pre-pandemic era.
 Here is what unfolded when I was traveling with a copy of the French edition of Dreamgates in 2012:

-I thought I would not have much of a story to share from my long overnight journey to Montpellier. no flight delays, no missed connections or lost bags, empty seats beside me on the first two flights, so no stories like that of the Death's Head Dominatrix (in my new book Sidewalk Oracles).
+I thought I would not have much of a story to share from my long overnight journey from upstate New York to Montpellier in southern France.
+No flight delays, no missed connections or lost bags, empty seats beside me on the first two flights, so no stories like that of the Death's Head Dominatrix (which you will find in my book Sidewalk Oracles).

 Then, on my last short flight from Paris-CDG to Montpellier, I took out my inflight reading, a book in French titled Les portes du rêve.
 A flight attendant immediately asked me if she could see the book.
 Leafing through it with mounting excitement, she saw that one of the driving themes is using dreams of the departed and conscious dream journeys to the Other Side to gain first hand knowledge of what happens after death.